pantsbuild/scie-pants/README.md

   This is of limited utility since Pants internals don't support this well at the moment, but as soon as they do, `scie-pants` will allow you to work in the style you prefer.

-+ Built in ability to set up a new Pants project:
++ Built-in ability to set up a new Pants project:

   If you run `scie-pants` in a directory where Pants is not already set up, it will prompt you, and you can let it set up the latest Pants stable version for your project.